 The state of the roads on Mallorca

-On Saturday roadworks continue on the island.
-Be advised from 07.00 to 16.00 from Monday, October 26 until Wednesday, October 28 the motorway (Ma- 19) link Can Pastilla, there will be repair works on the pavement taking place.
+On Monday roadworks continue today from 07.00 to 16.00 until Wednesday, October 28 the motorway (Ma- 19) on the Can Pastilla link, where repair works on the pavement are taking place.

 ⚠️‼️🚦TALLS ALTERNS DE CARRIL al ramal d'incorporació a l'autopista de Llevant (Ma- 19) enllaç Can Pastilla, els dies 26, 27 i 28/10 des de les 7h fins a les 16h, per les tasques de reparació del ferm.— Carreteres de Mallorca - Consell de Mallorca (@carreteresdeMca) October 23, 2020